yegor256/blog/_posts/2015/sep/2015-09-01-redundant-variables-are-evil.md

 the less chance there is that one will not be properly initialized, or that one will be altered unexpectedly before it is used."---_The Elements of Programming Style_, Brian Kernighan and Phillip James Plauger, 1974.

+P.P.S.
+You may find [this study](https://ieeexplore.ieee.org/abstract/document/5332232)
+by Raymond Buse et al. relevant: they found out that the biggest negative impact on Java code readability has the number of identifiers used in the code.